onepanelio/onepanel/README.md

 ## Community
 See [documentation](https://docs.onepanel.ai) to get started or for more detailed operational and user guides.

-To submit a feature requests, report bugs or documentation issues, please open a GitHub [pull request](https://github.com/onepanelio/core/pulls) or [issue](https://github.com/onepanelio/core/issues).
+To submit a feature request, report a bug or documentation issue, please open a GitHub [pull request](https://github.com/onepanelio/core/pulls) or [issue](https://github.com/onepanelio/core/issues).

 For help, questions, release announcements and contribution discussions, join us on [Slack](https://join.slack.com/t/onepanel-ce/shared_invite/zt-eyjnwec0-nLaHhjif9Y~gA05KuX6AUg).